 Richard Schmidt — Years ago I worked with Richard to customize a diamond and silver bracelet, and it’s never left my wrist since.
 He’s Round Top royalty.

 Round Top Village — Our Round Top home, a chic new collection of eclectic specialty shops.
-We have amazing neighbors, including Richard Schmidt (see above), Simple Rags, Cottonseed Trading Company, and Bella’s Candles.
+We have amazing neighbors, including Richard Schmidt (see above), The Store, Cottonseed Trading Company, and Bella’s Candles.
 Pull up and park, browse around, stop in and sit a spell…we’d love to see you!

 Paul Meyer — I RUN to Paul’s booth at Market Hill to see his latest work.
 Without fail each season, I am bowled over by his artistic capability and soulful renderings, portraits, and landscapes.